-Online learning has rapidly emerged and is now found in every area of education, from schools to skills training.
+Online learning is now found in every area of education, from schools to skills training.
 More people than ever learn through online courses.
 Even where teaching is primarily ‘face to face’, online tools and interactions have become a key part of the learning experience.

 But teaching online is different.
 If you work in education or training at any level, you need to develop new skills and understanding in order to make the right decisions, make the most of the opportunities, and overcome common challenges.

-It is almost 20 years since The Open University trialled our first fully online course with our students.
+The Open University trialled our first fully online course in 1989.
 We are now world leaders in the research and delivery of online education.
 In this free course, we share the fundamental knowledge needed to deliver effective teaching online.

 Enrolling on the course will give you the opportunity to earn an Open University digital badge.
 Badges are not accredited by The Open University but they're a great way to demonstrate your interest in the subject and commitment to your career, and to provide evidence of continuing professional development.